stephen-fox/wgu/README.md

 Dial = tun tcp 10.0.0.1:22
 ```

-#### Forwarder magic strings
+#### Forwarder variables

-The "address" values can be replaced with magic strings that are
+The "address" values can be replaced with variables that are
 expanded to the corresponding address:

 - `@us` - The first IP address of our virtual WireGuard interface
+- `@usN` - The nth IP address of our virtual WireGuard interface.
+   For example, "@us1" would expand to the second address of the
+   network interface
 - `@<peer-name>` - The address of the peer with the corresponding name
    according to the peer's Name field